Look Before You Leap: An Exploratory Study of Uncertainty Measurement for Large Language Models

-{\textit{Perturbation-based} methods demonstrate moderate effectiveness, exceeding single-inference metrics in a substantial proportion of tasks.
-For the selection of perturbation points, the maximum entropy point is usually better than the other two.
-Surprisingly, the minimum entropy point can sometimes work well, especially for GPT-3 and Llama2.
-For GPT-3, it might be because we can not obtain the probability lists across the entire vocabulary, and the estimated entropy is biased.
+\textit{Perturbation-based} methods demonstrate moderate effectiveness, exceeding single-inference metrics in a substantial proportion of tasks. \responseline{It reaches the highest correlation in 10 out of 31 scenarios.
+For the selection of perturbation points, the maximum entropy point is usually better than the other two, counting for 50\% of the best cases.} Surprisingly, the minimum entropy point can sometimes work well for Llama2.
+We explored this issue further and found that Llama2 exhibits greater certainty compared to Llama1 and Llama3.
 For Llama2, we observed that it is substantially more ``certain'' than Llama-1.
 The 75th percentile of the entropy of all tokens generated by Llama2 is nearly 0, with a mean value of 0.18.
 Conversely, Llama-1 has a value of 2.62 at the 75th percentile, with a mean of 1.52.
-As such, the entropy selection strategy might not work well on Llama2.}
+Llama-3 has a value of 0.391 at the 75th percentile, with a mean of 0.211.
+As such, the entropy selection strategy might not work well on Llama2.

-Another interesting observation is that when using GPT-2 and LLaMA on the CNN/Daily Mail dataset (text summarization), the highest Pearson correlation coefficients of perturbation-based methods are positive.
-The results indicate that, a higher uncertainty may even yield a better performance in such cases.
-Upon several case studies, we find that this observation could be attributed to the long input in the text summarization dataset.
-Both GPT-2 and LLaMA may be out of focus on the input context.
-Therefore, the LLMs do not understand the summarization task and give similar responses despite the stochasticity from perturbations, resulting in a low uncertainty score. {On the contrary, if an LLM understands the task description at the end of the prompt, it will respond to the perturbation more severely, causing a higher uncertainty.}
+\responseline{Another interesting observation is that some models (\eg, LLaMA2, LlaMA3, Gemma2, Phi3, and also older models such as GPT-2 and LLaMA demonstrated on our website) exhibit high positive Pearson correlation coefficients of perturbation-based methods.} The results indicate that, a higher uncertainty may even yield a better performance in such cases.
+Upon several case studies, we find that this observation could be attributed to the long input in the text summarization dataset. \responseline{These LLMs may lose focus on the input context, leading to a lack of understanding of the instructions for summarization.
+Instead, they mechanically continue the text immediately after the input, producing similar responses despite the stochasticity introduced by perturbations.
+This results in a low uncertainty score.} On the contrary, if an LLM understands the task description at the end of the prompt, it will respond to the perturbation more severely, causing a higher uncertainty.